-Imports of food products made from species listed in the CITES, EUWTR or UKWTR annexes, such as caviar from the Sturgeon family, will also need to meet CITES-related requirements as detailed for CITES goods in SECTION 1.2.2.
+Imports of food products made from species listed in the CITES, EUWTR or UKWTR annexes, such as caviar from the sturgeon family, will also need to meet CITES-related requirements as detailed for CITES goods in Section 1.2.2.
 These include the requirement for relevant EUWTR export permits from the country of departure and UKWTR import permits issued by APHA.

-POAO and certain ABP will need to enter GB via an established point of entry with an appropriate Border Control Post (BCP) in order for the goods to be available for inspection.
+POAO, ABP and germinal products will need to enter GB via an established point of entry with an appropriate Border Control Post (BCP) in order for the goods to be available for inspection.
 A list of current BCPs and the commodities they accept is available here.